VolleyIndustries/readme/faq.md

 ==
 ***Why is this on Github?***

 Instead of publishing a static website with the standard run of the mill about, contact, FAQ pages, we wanted to give you the ability to contribute.
 Github makes it easy for you to make changes to this stuff as you see fit.
-So go ahead and fix a typo, suggest a new [guideline](https://github.com/VolleyIndustries/readme/blob/master/request-guidelines.md), or add a question to this FAQ that you'd like answered.
+So go ahead and fix a typo, suggest additions to Volley [etiquette](https://github.com/VolleyIndustries/readme/blob/master/etiquette.md), or add a question to this FAQ that you'd like answered.

 ***What is volleying?***